hillaryAHR/DLFTeachToolkit3/transcribing.md

 It is tempting to tag everything, but not necessary!
 You only need to tag:
 1. Proper nouns (e.g. people, places, or organizations)
 2. When you add something for clarity that isn't there originally (e.g. "[illegible]").
-3. If you want to provide further information as context.
+3. If you want to provide further information as context (with a "comment").

 ## Metadata tags, defined.
 As a group, you will need to decide which tags you’ll use, and what their definitions will be..
 Examples of tags and definitions that already exist in Transkribus include: